Network Speed Tester

-Use Network Speed Tester for macOS and iOS to measure the actual transfer speed of your wifi or wired network.
+Use Network Speed Tester suite for macOS, iOS, and tvOS, to measure the actual transfer speed of your WiFi or wired network.
 A graph helps you see changes in realtime.
-Optimize your wifi network by moving or placing your wifi router until you reach the best results.
+Optimize your WiFi network by moving or placing your WiFi router until you reach the best results.

-- Verify your network components (swiches, router) to find bottlenecks in your wired network
+- Verify your network components (switches, router) to find bottlenecks in your wired network

 - Measure impact of wifi range extenders